signupsoftware/TEMP-Docs-BC/docs/user-manual/1-welcome-to-exflow/6-get-started.md

 ### New Order Matching Wizard
-The New Order Matching Wizard will be visible if SignUp License Provider is used and the New Order Matching functionality is enabled via ExFlow Feature Management.
+The New Order Matching Wizard will be visible if License Provider is used and the New Order Matching functionality is enabled via ExFlow Feature Management.

 Read more about this under section [New Order Matching Experience](https://docs.signupsoftware.com/business-central/docs/user-manual/approval-workflow/new-order-matching)